-Formally speaking, having such behavior is feasible: why not have a "default geographical coordinates" concept?
-However, in reality, such policies of "silently" fixing mistakes lead to absurd situations like "the null island" - the most visited place in the world.
-The more popular an API becomes, the higher the chances that partners will overlook these edge cases.
+Formally speaking, having such a behavior is feasible: why not have a "default geographical coordinates" concept?
+In the reality, however, such policies of "silent" fixing of mistakes lead to absurd situations like "the null island" the most visited place in the world.
+The more popular an API, the more chances partners just overlook these edge cases.